Mission Statement

 Found Recovery July 13, 1995

-Ana has a strong personal commitment to explore multiple pathways for recovery and treatment.
-She continues to cultivate resources to connect individuals and their families to sustainable long-term options.
+Ana has a strong personal commitment to explore multiple pathways for recovery and treatment options.
+She continues to cultivate resources to create continuity to connect individuals and their families to sustainable long-term options.

-Growing up on the west side of Wallingford, CT, Ana lost her way in life at a young age which took her down a path that wasn’t conducive to meeting healthy social norms.
+Growing up on the west side of Wallingford (Yalesville), CT, Ana experienced trauma and went on to manage and self-medicate herself, losing her way in life at a young age, leading her down a path that wasn’t conducive to meeting healthy social norms.
 Despite her misguided experiences and adversities, she is now enjoying success in many areas in life.
-It’s been over 26 years now that Ana has identified herself as a woman in recovery, which means she hasn’t used any mood or mind altering substances, including alcohol, since July 13, 1995.
+It’s been over 28 years now that Ana has identified herself as a woman in recovery, which means she hasn’t misused substances, including alcohol, since July 13, 1995.

-She has had the honor of doing service work in many communities and has shared her story both nationally and internationally.
-Ana has a very colorful and motivating way of sharing her journey, leaving her audiences hopeful and inspired.
+Ana has had the honor of doing service work in many communities across Connecticut and has shared her recovery story both nationally and internationally.
+Ana has a very colorful and motivating way of sharing her journey, leaving her audiences hopeful, and inspired.

 A believer that success cannot be achieved alone, Ana strives for win-win outcomes.
 Her diverse network has aided her in helping many people.
-Humble and open to opportunities while learning about the disease of addiction, she has remained an asset to those affected by substance use disorders and possible co-occurring mental health challenges.
+Humble and open to opportunities to learn about the disease of addiction, she has remained an asset to those affected by substance use disorders and possible co-occurring mental health challenges.

-After 26 years in a corporate career, Ana has transitioned all her energies into TriCircle, a 501(c)(3) non profit organization.
-This company was created to support the solutions, education and resources needed in Connecticut communities.
+After 26 years in a corporate career, Ana has transitioned all her energies into TriCircle, a 501(c)(3) nonprofit organization.
+This company was created to support needed change, build solutions, while providing support, education, and resources needed in all Connecticut communities.
 Ana believes that bringing TriCircle to full implementation will fulfill her lifetime purpose to serve.

 Ana integrates complementary methodology and techniques to help individuals effectively address their life challenges.
-She supports families and their loved ones who are affected by the disease of addiction to find solutions, continued successes, and the resources needed to thrive in life.
+She supports families, loved ones and communities across the state who are affected by addiction as well as the families that have had a loved one(s) die due to a drug related passing.
+Ana will continue to find solutions, and resources needed to thrive in life.

 At the age of 42, with 10 years of recovery, Ana enrolled in college for the first time.
 Years later, education still drives her passion and purpose.
 She has had the privilege of sharing her recovery story in many places.
-Ana has also been documented as part of the “I Am Not Anonymous” project. http://www.iamnotanonymous.org/ana
+Ana has also been documented as part of the “I Am Not Anonymous” project. http://www.iamnotanonymous.org/ana.
+More recently Ana was given the opportunity the participate in the documentary, “Silence on the Streets” and share a piece of TriCircle Restoration LLC’s educational tool, “The 169 Paraphernalia Walking Project.”
+Everyone Knows Someone and each of the 169 towns of CT have been affected.

-Ana regularly says that the shame, guilt, isolation and stigma that surround individuals and families affected by the disease are just as detrimental as the disease itself.
+Ana regularly says that the shame, guilt, isolation, and stigma that surrounds individuals, families, and communities affected by addiction is just as detrimental as the disease itself.
 The opposite of addiction is connection, and Together WE are Stronger!

 Board of Directors